by John Michalak

 While rules vary, part of the excitement is in stealing something of value from another player, or in trading a gift you don’t want for something you do.
 No one wants to be stuck at the end with a white elephant.

-Understand that your pride and independence are nothing but a white elephant: useless, ugly, more of a burden than a pleasure.
+Pride and independence are nothing but a white elephant: useless, ugly – more of a burden than a pleasure.
 But unlike the party game, God wants your white elephant!
-And in exchange, He will give you the most valuable gifts in the room.